Step 4 - Research in the 19th century

 - If you have planned a trip to Italy, and want to spare some time in the archives: check addresses and opening times for the archive you are interested in, that is the province capital for your municipality.
 Before going, make a phone call to the archive there to check if your municipality is in that archive or in another, or missing: if the municipality was in the Stato della Chiesa, you won't have any Civil Records to search from until after 1870, or your municipality may have changed province during the 20th century

-- You want to hire a genealogist to make a search for you from archives in Abruzzo.
-To obtain a photocopy of an act of birth for which the date is certain, inform you by email, translate into English and ship to you by airmail, supply an estimate for further research.
+- You may want to hire a genealogist to make a search for you from archives in Abruzzo.
+To obtain a photocopy of an act of birth for which the date is certain, inform you by email, translate into English and ship to you by airmail or digitally, supply an estimate for further research.